 Long Term Risks, Complications & Side Effects

 Unfortunately, even the most robust of leg lengthening methods are not without its detractions.
 Side effects may be a part and parcel of any generalized medical procedure but the riskier of the pair, long term risks and complications are still a point of anxiety.
 Any long-term complications carry the risk of permanent disability or even death.
-Despite most surgeries going perfectly fine, it doesn’t hurt to be wary of taking up the proper precautions .
+Despite most surgeries going perfectly fine, it doesn’t hurt to be wary of possible difficulties and taking up the proper precautions .

 Most, if not all the likely side effects of leg lengthening side effects can be categorized: